1) Which data type not used in SQL Azure?

 Difference b/w CUBE and ROLLUP:

-- CUBE generates a result set that shows aggregates for all combinations of values in the selected columns.
+- CUBE generates a result set that shows aggregates for all combinations of values in the selected columns. - ROLLUP generates a result set that shows aggregates for a hierarchy of values in the selected columns.

 16. How to tune a sql procedure.
 Steps that are involved ?